-It will run the 7nm Snapdragon 855 processor with Adreno 640 graphics, with 6GB or 8GB of RAM and 128GB or 256GB storage.
-An Explorer Edition will feature an insane 12GB of RAM, but there will also be a transparent version of the Mi 9 that is not the Explorer - we presume like the outgoing Mi 8 Pro.
+It runs the 7nm Snapdragon 855 processor with Adreno 640 graphics, with 6GB or 8GB of RAM and 64GB, 128GB or 256GB storage.
+The Explorer Edition features an insane 12GB of RAM, and also upgrades the primary camera.

 A 6.4in 19:9 display uses Samsung Super AMOLED tech, and has a new waterdrop-style notch to house the 20Mp selfie camera.
 The screen-to-body ratio has been raised to 90.7% with a 40% reduction in the size of the chin.
 The rear camera display has also been tweaked, now a triple-lens model with 48Mp + 16Mp + 12Mp lenses.

 An in-display fingerprint sensor is 25% faster than in the Mi 8 Pro and Explorer, and additional new features such as Game Turbo mode, a system-wide dark mode, and a customisable Always-on Display.

 As of 8 March the Galaxy S10 is now officially on sale (see the best deals).
 It was announced alongside the cheaper S10e and top-end S10 Plus, with a 5G version also promised.

 The 10th smartphone in the series, the S10 is quite the upgrade over its predecessor.
 The screen now occupies 93% of the front surface of the device, with a new Dynamic OLED Infinity-O panel using a punch-hole style notch for the 20Mp selfie camera.
 Those screens are getting larger, too, with 5.8in, 6.1in and 6.4in displays.